 Statistical Analysis Tests

-The statistical tests utilized for this research include the Chi-squared statistic, Pearson correlation coefficient, and the Kolmogorov-Smirnov (K-S) statistic.
+The statistical tests utilized for this research included the Chi-squared statistic, Pearson correlation coefficient, and the Kolmogorov-Smirnov (K-S) statistic.
 The Chi-squared is primarily utilized to test categorical distributions to assess if the results were governed by the expected distribution.
 The Pearson correlation coefficient and

 KS statistic both provide information regarding the similarity of two distributions.